Mumbai Marathi Grantha Sangrahalaya: Membership

 The membership has declined over the years to about 8,642 from 11,787 in 2014.
 The library had 44 branches, which has now come down to 29 branches.
 Of these 29, only 21 are operational.
 It had 11,787 members in 2014.

 Funding

 The Mumbai Marathi Grantha Sangrahalaya is funded by the Brihanmumbai Municipal Corporation (BMC) and the State Government of Maharashtra.
 In 2019-20, it received funding of ₹19.68 lakh from BMC and ₹34.00 lakh from the state government.
 In October 2019, HT reported that one of the major problems for the library is the pittance funding it gets from BMS and the state government.

 Of the 29 branches of the Mumbai Marathi Grantha Sangrahalaya, 4 are located in Pune and the rest is in Mumbai.
-Fourteen of these receive approx Rs 1 lakh each from the Brihanmumbai Municipal Corporation, But the Maharashtra government contributes even less to each library.
+As per a 2019 report, fourteen of these libraries receive a maximum of Rs 1 lakh each from the Brihanmumbai Municipal Corporation, while the state government contributes a lesser amount.